 The amount of waste is nearly incomprehensible, especially when you consider how much of that material is never reused.
 The upside is there are plenty of opportunities to improve efficiency and consumption.
 For instance, Ariana Alvear, Senior Production Manager at The Boldt Company knows exactly what it takes to successfully implement Lean principles.
 In a recent Digital Builder podcast episode, she says, lean is “a smoother and more reliable system of delivering a project in a way that adds value to the stakeholders.”

 Let’s explore now how to take Lean Construction from principles to implementation.

 3 Must-Have Lean Construction Practices

-As you make the shift to Lean Construction, lean on the core principles of early stakeholder involvement, pull planning, the percent plan complete metric, and weekly planning sessions.
+As you make the shift, lean on the core principles of early stakeholder involvement, pull planning, the percent plan complete metric, and weekly planning sessions.
 These principles will set a strong foundation to stabilize your move to the methodology.